Skip to main content

 Make an Impact

-The Volunteer Expo is a pillar of The Standard's Employee Giving Campaign.
+The Volunteer Expo is a pillar of The Standard's Employee Giving 365.
 This year-round initiative encourages employees to donate to support schools and nonprofit organizations.

 The Standard and our parent organization Meiji Yasuda double match employee contributions.
-In 2024, we raised almost $6 million for 2,739 organizations during the Employee Giving Campaign.
+In 2025, we raised $6.4 million for 2,630 organizations during our Employee Giving 365.

 16